 It is often in the best interest of banks to call back CDs when interest rates go down sharply.
 Fortunately, rates have been relatively flat this year, according to data from the FDIC, so the current risk of CDs being called is relatively small.
 But the risk is always there.

 Ideally, market-linked CDs work best if you are able to invest your money for a long time.
-That’s because the stock market may lose money in the short term, has been known to go up over the long term.
+That’s because the stock market may lose money in the short term, but has been known to go up over the long term.

-Unfortunately, most market-linked CDs don’t offer terms that are long enough to truly take advantage of gains over time.
+Unfortunately, most market-linked CDs don’t offer terms long enough to truly take advantage of gains over time.
 This makes them a less-than-ideal investment for most people.
 If you want to get some decent returns on your savings with minimal risk, you may be better off investing in high-yield bonds or dividend stocks.